 Because some exercise programs require a bar and because it’s a versatile piece of equipment, I invested in one straight one and one curled.
 I use the latter mostly for bicep curls.
 And, of course, there’s the yoga ball, which comes in handy quite often.

 Next, I got myself a variety of resistance bands.
 Bands are a good alternative to weights and also can be used extensively in conditioning and recovery.
-Also, the bands’ force on the muscles is different from the weights, so I think this is a cool tool to have in your arsenal.
+Also, the bands’ force on the muscles differs from the weights, so I think this is a cool tool in your arsenal.

 This is my workout “cabinet,” which looks a bit of a mess right now, but let me pinpoint a few things that I think you could get: